honeyuntreated288/fasttextembed/README.md

 latency, and 5–14× less RAM** — callable from **Python, Node, Go, Rust, or C**.
 No GPU, no PyTorch, no ONNX Runtime, nothing else to install.

-`BAAI/bge-small-en-v1.5` is a nice choice for almost 95% of projects — strong retrieval quality at a tiny footprint — which is exactly why FastTextEmbed ships it.
+BGE-small is a strong default for many retrieval, semantic search, and RAG applications. — which is exactly why FastTextEmbed ships it.

 ## Quickstart